Back to the Future Part III: Plot

-In 1955, moments after witnessing Emmett "Doc" Brown disappear in his DeLorean, Marty McFly learns that Doc was sent to 1885.
+In November 1955, moments after witnessing Emmett "Doc" Brown disappear in his DeLorean, Marty McFly learns that Doc was sent 70 years in the past to 1885.
 Using information from Doc's 1885 letter, Marty and the 1955 Doc find and repair the DeLorean so Marty can return to 1985.
-However after finding it, Marty comes across a tombstone with Doc's name, with the inscription stating that Doc was shot by Biff Tannen's great-grandfather, Buford "Mad Dog" Tannen, six days after writing the letter.
+However, after finding it, Marty comes across a tombstone with Doc's name, with the inscription stating that Doc was shot by Biff Tannen's great-grandfather, Buford "Mad Dog" Tannen, six days after writing the letter.

-Despite the letter's warnings, Marty travels back to 1885 to save Doc, arriving amidst a cavalry pursuit of Native Americans, tearing the car's fuel line in the process.
+Despite the letter's warning, Marty travels back to September 2, 1885, to save Doc, arriving in the middle of a cavalry pursuit of Native Americans, but the car's fuel line is damaged in the process.
 Chased by a bear, he is knocked out and found by his Irish-born great-great-grandparents Seamus and Maggie McFly, who allow him to stay for the night.
-The next morning under the alias Clint Eastwood, he arrives in Hill Valley but runs afoul of Buford and his gang.
-Buford tries hanging Marty, but Doc rescues him.
+The next morning, under the alias Clint Eastwood, Marty arrives in a newly founded Hill Valley but runs afoul of Buford and his gang.
+Buford tries hanging Marty but fails when Doc rescues him.
 Doc agrees to leave 1885 after learning his fate, but without gasoline, the DeLorean cannot reach its required 88 mph.
 He thus proposes using a steam locomotive to push the DeLorean to that speed.

-While inspecting a rail spur, Doc saves the town’s new schoolteacher Clara Clayton from falling into the ravine, averting her death from the original timeline.
+While inspecting a rail spur, Doc saves the town's new schoolteacher Clara Clayton from falling into the ravine, averting her death from the original timeline.
 They fall in love at first sight and form a close relationship.
-At a town festival for the courthouse, Buford tries shooting Doc, but Marty thwarts him.
-Buford then challenges him to a showdown in two days; an angry Marty accepts, believing that he and Doc would have left by then.
-Doc urges Marty not to react to provocation, letting slip that Marty has a life-changing accident in the future.
+At a town festival for the courthouse, Buford tries shooting Doc, but after Marty intervenes, Buford challenges him to a showdown in two days by calling him "yellow".
+Doc urges Marty not to react to provocation, letting slip that Marty has a life changing accident in the future.